Microcredit: Impact of microcredit

 The impact of microcredit is a subject of some controversy.
 Proponents state that it reduces poverty through higher employment and higher incomes.
 This is expected to lead to improved nutrition and improved education of the borrowers' children.
 Some argue that microcredit empowers women.
 In the US, UK and Canada, it is argued that microcredit helps recipients to graduate from welfare programs.

-Critics say that microcredit, if not carefully directed, may not increased incomes, and may drive poor households into a debt trap.
-They add that the money from loans may be used for durable consumer goods or consumption instead of being used for productive investments, that it may fail to empower women, and that it may not improved health or education.
+Critics say that microcredit, if not carefully directed, may not increase incomes, and may drive poor households into a debt trap.
+They add that the money from loans may be used for durable consumer goods or consumption instead of being used for productive investments, that it may fail to empower women, and that it may not improve health or education.

 The available evidence indicates that in many cases microcredit has facilitated the creation and the growth of businesses.
 It has often generated self-employment, but it has not necessarily increased incomes after interest payments.
 In some cases it has driven borrowers into debt traps.
 Some studies suggest that microcredit has not generally empowered women.
 Microcredit has achieved much less than what its proponents said it would achieve, but its negative impacts have not been as drastic as some critics have argued.
 Microcredit is just one factor influencing the success of a small businesses, whose success is influenced to a much larger extent by how much an economy or a particular market grows.

 Unintended consequences of microfinance include informal intermediation: some entrepreneurial borrowers may become informal intermediaries between microfinance initiatives and poorer micro-entrepreneurs.
 Those who more easily qualify for microfinance may split loans into smaller credit to even poorer borrowers.
 Informal intermediation ranges from casual intermediaries at the good or benign end of the spectrum to loan sharks at the professional and sometimes criminal end of the spectrum.